 Plastic sleeves to protect prints

 Your artwork is valuable and its important to portray that value to the customer.
 A simple way to do that is in how you package your prints.
-Packaging your prints in a protective sleeve can add value to your print.
+Packaging your prints in a protective sleeve can add value to your print and the customer.
 It shows to the customer that you take care of your prints and they are purchasing a quality piece of art.

 We purchase our protective sleeves in bulk at clearbags.com!
 You can also purchase them through Amazon for faster shipping and smaller quantities.
 They carry a wide range of sizes to match any artist's print selection.